uwescience/DSSG2023-Groundwater/motivation.md

 > ## Background

-The Colorado River Basin, a large region across the Southwestern United States, parts of Mexico, and several Tribal Nations, faces unprecedented water stress.
+The Colorado River Basin, a large region spanning the Southwestern United States, parts of Mexico, and several Tribal Nations, faces unprecedented water stress.
 Colloquially known as “the lifeblood of the Southwest”, the Colorado River provides water for 40 million people, supplies irrigation for 5 million acres of farmland, and underpins $1.4 trillion in yearly economic activity[^1].

 [^1]: American Rivers (2022).
 [Accessible from here](https://www.americanrivers.org/wp-content/uploads/2022/04/ColoradoRiver_MER2022_Report_Final_03302022.pdf)

-Vitally important for social, economic, and cultural purposes, the river is facing record shortages largely due to climate change and regional increases in development and water-use.
+Vitally important for social, economic, and cultural purposes, the river is facing record shortages largely due to climate change and regional increases in development and water use.
 Indeed, the Bureau of Reclamation recently declared the first ever water shortage in the region[^2].

 [^2]: Bureau of Reclamation (2021).
 Reclamation announces 2022 operating conditions for Lake Powell and Lake Mead.
 [Accessible from here:](https://www.usbr.gov/newsroom/news-release/3950)

 Previous discussions and policy decisions on water allocation in the region have largely focused on surface water – i.e., water that is visible above ground, such as the water in Lakes Mead or Powell.
 In contrast, groundwater exists below the Earth’s surface in aquifers.
 Despite the lack of focus on groundwater, it remains a crucial resource for water supply in the region, particularly for agricultural areas, rural areas, and for compensating for surface water shortages during drought.
 Still, measurement and allocation of groundwater remains difficult and inconsistent.

 Current regulations governing water allocation in the Colorado River Basin will expire in 2026.
 Given the unprecedented water shortage in the region and upcoming policy decisions, making data and information about groundwater in the region easily available and accessible has the potential to provide crucial information that can help inform this important decision.
-A dataset, reproducible workflow, and clear communication on groundwater levels could thus be impactful for water allocation decisions in the area.
+A dataset, reproducible workflow, and clear communication on groundwater changes could thus be impactful for water allocation decisions in the area.
 Moreover, as other areas in the world face similar water crises, an easy-to-modify workflow that can be adapted to other regions has the potential to globally help manage water shortages.

 <br>
 <br>